Metadata Configurator Tutorial#

 Note

-Here we plan to take one sample from paired 55 (HIV-1 pos) + 55(HIV-1 neg) individuals.
-We can opt to define them as 110 individual observation units.
-This would make sense If for instance we would do per individual a time series experiment involving multiple samples.
+In this example, samples are taken from paired individuals, 55 (HIV-1 pos) + 55(HIV-1 neg).
+We could opt to define them as 110 individual observation units.
+This would make sense if for instance a time series experiment involving multiple samples per individual is performed.

-Let’s unfold Observation Unit Information, click the drop-down menu search a package and select the default package.
-If you click the Generate workbook button now it will export a new Excel file containting the Investigation, Study and Observation Unit.
+Unfold the Observation Unit Information textbox under the Experimental metadata section.
+Click the drop-down menu select a package and select the minimal package.
+If you click the Generate workbook button now it will export a new Excel file containing the Investigation, Study and Observation Unit.

 Note

-If you click the Export button inside the Observation Unit, the program will then export only the observation unit sheet of the complete workbook (Figure 3) which can be handy feature when we may want to amend our experimental design with more groups, but here we need to have the complete workbook first.
+If you click the Export button inside the Observation Unit, the program will then export only the observation unit sheet of the complete workbook which can be a handy feature when we may want to amend our experimental design with more groups.
+In this tutorial however, we will create a complete workbook.

-Figure 3: column headers represent interoperable Field names or attributes
+When exporting our data into the Excel format, column headers represent interoperable Field names or attributes selected within the configurator.

 Sample#

-The FAIR-DS currently has 40+ minimal information models (packages) to choose from and the most appropriate is in this case the “human gut” package.
-Mandatory Fields are selected by default, others can be selected to further enrich the metadata.
+The FAIR Data Station currently has 40+ minimal information models (packages) to choose from.
+In our example, the most appropriate is the “human gut” package which you select under the select a package drop-down menu.
+Mandatory and Recommended Fields are selected by default, other Optional Fields can be selected to further enrich the metadata and we strongly recommend to do so when such information is available.

 Let’s go back to the metadata per sample available from the original study.
-(ENA Accsesion: SAMD00244418)
+(ENA Accession: SAMD00244418)

 Sample metadata